Overtime Laws by State — Comprehensive Guide for 2025

 $1,200 + $90 = $1,290

 Overtime work is calculated differently in states that allow a longer regular workweek (above 40 hours), such as Kansas and Minnesota.
-Moreover, in states with daily overtime, you should also be mindful of the hours worked during the day.
+Moreover, in states where there is daily overtime, you should also be mindful of the hours worked during the day.

 In states with daily overtime, any hour worked beyond 8 or 12 hours per day (depending on the state) is considered overtime.
-This means employees can be paid for overtime even if they don’t work more than 40 hours during the week.
+This means employees can be paid for overtime even if they don’t work beyond 40 hours during the week.

 Let’s assume that an employee in Nevada who is paid an hourly rate of $40 worked 8 hours on Monday, Tuesday, and Wednesday, 10 hours on Thursday, and 6 hours on Friday.